RESEARCH

-My dissertation research applied methods from evolutionary quantitative genetics to assess whether the pelvis and cranium were co-evolving in ways that suggested obstetrics may have played a role in the evolution of these skeletal elements in humans and in a broader range of primates.
-This research was generously funded by the National Science Foundation, the Richard Gilder Graduate School Collections Study Grant, the University at Buffalo’s Mark Diamond Research Fund, and the Morris E. and Lucille Opler Dissertation Research Scholarship.
+My work on obstetric selection has been generously funded by the National Science Foundation, the Richard Gilder Graduate School Collections Study Grant, the University at Buffalo’s Mark Diamond Research Fund, and the Morris E. and Lucille Opler Dissertation Research Scholarship.
 Additional support to expand the scope of this project and develop teaching materials for university-level courses has been provided by the Western Washington University PILOT Project Grant Program.

 CRANIAL INTEGRATION & ORBITAL EVOLUTION

 Increasingly forward-facing eyes and increased reliance on vision are considered characteristic of primate evolution.
 This has been investigated via the skeletal morphology of the cranium, particularly the orbital region and the anterior frontal bone.
 Additionally, the skeletal morphology surrounding the orbit is important in investigations of human evolution due to the distinct morphology of the frontal bone in hominins.
 However, the eyes and their surrounding skeletal scaffolding are situated near other highly important biological structures, the masticatory region, the nasal region, and the forebrain, all of which may influence (or be influenced by) the evolution of the orbit.
+This relationship may also affect the size, shape, and positioning of the face relative to the braincase – traits important to both hominin and papionin evolution.

 My postdoctoral work in the Primate Evolution Lab at Western Washington University focuses on analyzing how the morphology of the orbit covaries with other regions of the cranium and how this region may impact overall cranial evolution and patterns of cranial integration across catarrhine primates.
 This work is funded by the National Science Foundation (PIs Dr. Tesla Monson and Dr. Marianne Brasil).

 EVOLUTIONARY PROCESSES OVER ONTOGENY